 Registrar/Senior Registrar/Veterinary Specialist in Diagnostic Imaging

-- Full time 12 months fixed term located on Camperdown Campus in the School of Veterinary Science ranked #1 in Australia and #16 globally
+- Full time 12 months fixed term located on Camperdown Campus in the School of Veterinary Science ranked #2 in the Southern hemisphere and #22 globally

 - Exciting opportunity to provide exceptional veterinary care in Diagnostic Imaging